stellaevat/feedback-loop/README.md

 - Recording student identifiers, grades and marker feedback;
 - Grade moderation using linear scaling or z-score scaling;
 - Storage and display of improved feedback, moderated feedback and LLM-generated suggestions;
-- CSV export of assignment results;
+- CSV export of assignment results (e.g., for upload to VLE);
 - Temporary local username/password authentication.

-The LLM-related functions are currently placeholders, and server deployment/SSO authentication are to be implemented.
+The LLM-related functions are currently placeholders, while server deployment, SSO authentication and VLE integration are to be implemented.

 ## 2. Repository structure